csshark/FormPoison/README.md

 - **custom payloads made by me**

 ### Expanding payload list:
 To make payloads.json more powerfull use *converter.py* to categorize and write payloads in .json format.
 Create *input.txt* file and store all additional payloads to convert.
+Remember to convert same type payloads at once, you are hardcoding category.

 ## New functions:
 <ul>